ZuishinGit/homebrew/ObsidianVaults/Coil of Man/Agonas.md

 > Agonas, the last home of warriors and fallen soldiers who died without honor, as well as the souls of cowards, mercenaries, and others who lived by sword or dagger.
 You can feintly hear the cries of pain and triumph echo on the frigid wind.
 >
 > This bleak, rocky expanse seems endless.
 Over the ridges and canyons, miles away, you can see a titanic, rusting chain coming from the sky above, from which hangs a massive, cruel-looking, circular palace of dark stone.
-It looms over a clutter of ruinous structures, all lost to time.
+It looms over a clutter of ruinous structures and earthen spires.
 >
 > You can see, about 200 feet away, 3 hulking figures covered in scraps of dark clothing that billow in the wind.
 All of them are at least twice your size, and can be seen shambling towards you.